JamesRCr/VectorAlg/README.md

 # VectorAlg
-An ever expanding ecosytem of shitty vector, matrix, and geometric algebra.
+An ever expanding ecosytem of MacGyvered vector, matrix, and geometric algebra.